EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 **Known Issues:**

-9 times out of 10, there will be a Health Alert corresponding to any issues with your MDI setup and it's an easy fix:
+9 times out of 10, there will be a helpful [Sensor Health Alert](https://learn.microsoft.com/en-us/defender-for-identity/health-alerts) corresponding to any issues with your MDI setup and it's an easy fix:

 - A resource issue on the DC (MDI shuts itself down on the DC when resource usage gets too high to avoid tanking a DC in production)